replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 Replay started as an R&D project at Mozilla called WebReplay alongside Rust and WebAssembly because when we built the first time travel debugger for C++ ten years ago it made some of the most difficult bugs in Firefox’s Graphics and JS engine tractable.

 We knew we had something valuable when six months into starting Replay some of the top open source developers were using Replay to fix some of the most difficult bugs in React, Redux, and other popular open source libraries.
-It didn’t matter if Replay crashed every five minutes, and was as slower than a dialup modem, the ability to slow down and study a problem with Replay, was so great that some problems simply necessitated time travel.
+It didn’t matter if Replay crashed every five minutes, and was as slower than a dial-up modem, the ability to slow down and study a problem with Replay, was so great that some problems simply necessitated time travel.

 {% figure
     alt="Sebastian testimonial"